Atlas975/Notes/Statistics/Sampling_methods.md

 ## Stratified sampling
 - Population is divided into subgroups (strata) based on shared characteristics.
 A fixed number of samples are taken from each stratum
-- This enhances sample representation of subgroups but requires detailed knowledge of the population and can be complex to implement
+- This enhances sample representation of subgroups but requires detailed knowledge of the population but can be complex to implement

 ![[Pasted image 20240416191031.png|250|250]]